 The childcare funding landscape: what's actually available in 2026

-The federal government's primary childcare investment is the Child Care and Development Fund (CCDF), a block grant program that distributes roughly $11 billion per year to states.
+The federal government's primary ongoing childcare investment is the Child Care and Development Fund (CCDF), a block grant program that distributes $12.38 billion nationally for FY2026 ($8.83B in CCDBG discretionary appropriations plus $3.55B in CCES mandatory funding — HHS FY2026 budget documents; CLASP FY2026 CCDBG fact sheet).
 States use CCDF for two purposes: childcare subsidies for low-income working families (the majority of funds), and quality improvement activities for providers (a required minimum share).
-The American Rescue Plan Act added a $24 billion emergency stabilization supplement — most states distributed this in 2021–2023, but some are still running stabilization grant programs in 2026 using remaining balances.
+The American Rescue Plan Act's separate $24 billion emergency stabilization supplement was a one-time pandemic appropriation, not part of base CCDF — it closed in 2023–24 (see the status check above) and has not been replaced by a new federal stabilization program.

 Beyond CCDF, childcare providers can access: